Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - 0 points: Needs help from two or more people

 Walking speed indicates overall mobility status and fall risk.
 Patients walk a standardized 6-meter distance while being timed.
-The scoring system is:
+Scoring is:

 - 3 points: Completes the walk in under 15 seconds